 O’Neill’s passion for Irish football is evident and his worries are genuine.
 The book gives a good insight into the lives of those who made it and those who didn’t.
 It doesn’t offer too much in terms of where we should go (beyond Kerr and summer football) – its instead a realistic chronicling of the woes rather than much of a diagnosis for where to go from here.

 The interviews in the book capturing many previous unheard voices make it a welcome addition to the library of football books in Ireland.
-However, I can’t help feeling there is a better book in there waiting to get out (maybe something akin to Michael Calvin’s chronicling of the English game).
+However, I can’t help feeling there is a better book in there waiting to get out.